Immersive-TechLab/MC-builder-and-windsurf/backend/README.md

 ```

 **Notes:**
-- Returns the complete historical data available for each ticker
+- Returns daily data for the specified date range only
-- Sums the closing prices of all requested tickers
+- The calculation assumes that the specified purchase_value was invested on the first day of the date range
+- Investment is converted to a number of shares based on the first day's price
 - Values are adjusted for splits and dividends

 ---